VeriorPies/MineCloud/README.md

      </p>
 2. Deploy MineCloud
    - In the MineCloud project directory, type `npm install` in the terminal to install all dependencies
+   - (Optional) Change Minecraft version OR provide your own world files
+     - To change Minecraft version:
+     Replace `MINECRAFT_SERVER_DOWNLOAD_URL ` in `minecloud_configs\advanced_configs\minecraft-server-download-url.ts`.
+(The default Minecraft being downloaded is `1.19.4`)
+     There are some websites that collect the download links of older versions of Minecraft (ex: [MCVersion.net](https://mcversions.net/))
+     - To provide your own world files:
-   - (Optional) Replace `minecloud_configs/server/server.zip` with your favorite Minecraft version / Mods, the default Minecraft being downloaded is `1.19.4` (When packing the server executable, make sure the server.jar is at the root level of the zip file).
+     Replace `minecloud_configs/server/server.zip` with your own Minecraft version/worlds (When packing the server executable, make sure `server.jar` are at the top level of the `server.zip` file)
      After replacing `server.zip`, set `DEPLOY_LOCAL_SERVER_EXECUTABLE = true` in the `minecloud_configs/MineCloud-Configs.ts`
    - Open the terminal in the MineCloud folder and enter `npx cdk list` to make sure the build pass.
 You should see the stack name being printed:
      ```